How To Prove The Other Driver Was At-Fault For A Car Accident.

 If the event is one that would not normally occur without negligence, the cause of the event was an instrumentality causing the harm was within the exclusive control of a defendant, and no one else, including the injury victim, could have caused the accident, then Res Ipsa Loquitor [“the thing speaks for itself”] permits an inference that the defendant was the cause of the harm.

 Of course that this is only half the battle.
 The defendant then has the opportunity to present a reasonable alternative explanation as to the cause of the harm- that does not involve negligence.
-The jury can accept that explanation, and give defense verdict, or applying Res Ipsa Loquitor, find the defendant liable, even without direct proof of negligence.
+I attorney Eric T. Kirk can advise you, the jury can accept that explanation, and give a defense verdict, or applying Res Ipsa Loquitor, find the defendant liable, even without direct proof of negligence.

 Maryland courts have applied this notion, although not employing the specific Latin phrase in the context of rear-end collisions.
 “We conclude that a true evidentiary presumption of negligence arises where a motor vehicle is lawfully stopped on a highway awaiting for traffic to clear before entering an intersecting highway and that vehicle is suddenly struck from behind by another vehicle… From that presumption, a trier of fact may reasonably infer negligence on the part of the driver of the following vehicle.”1 The law considers this to be a rebuttable presumption, meaning the defendant must offer a plausible, non-negligent reason has to why he or she hit the car in front.